phuse-org/MedDRAasRDF/README.md

 Github novices should download the files:
 Click "Clone or Download" and select "Download Zip" Extract the file to a location like  C:\\_github
 This will create the folder C:\\_github\\MedDRAasRDF-MASTER and subfolders.
-You will need to some file paths to get things running.
+You will need to change some file paths to get things running.
 Contact the project leads if you would like to become a contributor.